awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - To begin, open a terminal window to enter commands.

 9. Create a text file named `replicated.sh`.
-In the terminal window, change to the directory in which you created the file (if you're not already there), then run the following command :
+In the terminal window, change to the directory in which you created the file (if you're not already there), then run the following command:

 ```
 chmod +x replicated.sh
 ```

 10. Paste the bash script below into the `replicated.sh` file, and then change the text in the angle brackets (< >) as follows.
-Do NOT put quotes around the values you insert or retain the brackets.
+Do NOT put quotes around the values you insert, or retain the brackets.

 - arn_role:  To get the value for this variable, go to the SageMaker console, click **Notebook instances** in the left pane, then in the 'Notebook instances' table, click the name of the instance you created for this workshop.
 In the **Notebook instance settings** section, look for the 'IAM role ARN' value, and copy its text.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.

 - training_image:  select one of the following, depending on the AWS Region where you are running this workshop.
-   N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest
+  - N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest
-   Oregon:  174872318107.dkr.ecr.us-west-2.amazonaws.com/linear-learner:latest
+  - Oregon:  174872318107.dkr.ecr.us-west-2.amazonaws.com/linear-learner:latest
-   Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
+  - Ohio:  404615174143.dkr.ecr.us-east-2.amazonaws.com/linear-learner:latest
-   Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest
+  - Ireland:  438346466558.dkr.ecr.eu-west-1.amazonaws.com/linear-learner:latest

 - bucket:  the name of the S3 bucket you used in your notebook.
 It should look like:  `s3://my-amazing-bucket`.